 Who among us would not like to be happier?
 The quest for happiness is arguably the defining quality of the human condition.
 And so Positive Psychology - the science of happiness - is one of the key guiding principles of Horizons Life Coaching.

 Positive Psychology and the science of happiness is big news.
 Inspired by American psychologist Martin Seligman, there has been a tidal wave of research into happiness in recent years.
 This has led to a substantial body of new scientific evidence about what makes us truly happy.
 Why is this needed?
 There are two main reasons:

 The result of these two factors is that as economist Richard Layard has pointed out “Today most of us are richer, healthier and have better homes, cars, food and holidays than ever before.
 But yet we are no happier than we were 50 years ago”.

-The above is only a very small sample of the many things that we have already learned from the science of happiness.
+The above is only a very small sample of the many things that we have already learned from Positive Psychology.
 And equally, there is growing evidence of all the actions and behaviours that don’t brink us happiness, such as comparing ourselves with others, spending a long time considering all the options before making any purchases, and watching TV for more than a few hours a week.

 “For a long time it seemed to me that life was about to begin – real life.
 But there was some obstacle in the way, something to be gotten through first, some unfinished business, time still to be served, a debt to be paid.
 At last it dawned on me that these obstacles were my life!
 This perspective has helped me see there is no way to happiness.
 Happiness is the way!
 So treasure every moment you have and remember that time waits for no-one.
 Happiness is a journey, not a destination!”